U.S. natgas futures slip on milder forecasts, lower demand

-June 3 (Reuters) - U.S. natural gas futures slipped on Thursday on forecasts for milder weather and lower demand over the next two weeks than previously expected.
+June 3 (Reuters) - U.S. natural gas futures eased on Thursday on forecasts for milder weather and lower demand over the next two weeks than previously expected and a report showing an expected, near-normal storage build last week.

-Traders noted that that small price decline came ahead of a federal report expected to show last week's storage build was in line with normal levels for this time of year.
+The U.S. Energy Information Administration (EIA) said U.S. utilities added 98 billion cubic feet (bcf) of gas into storage during the week ended May 28.

-Analysts forecast U.S. utilities added 95 billion cubic feet (bcf) of gas into storage during the week ended May 28.
-That compares with an increase of 103 bcf in the same week last year and a five-year (2016-2020) average increase of 96 bcf.
+That was close to the 95-bcf build analysts forecast in a Reuters poll and compares with an increase of 103 bcf in the same week last year and a five-year (2016-2020) average increase of 96 bcf.
 EIA/GAS

-If correct, last week's injection would boost stockpiles to 2.310 trillion cubic feet (tcf), or 2.7% below the five-year average of 2.374 tcf for this time of year.
+Last week's injection boosted stockpiles to 2.313 trillion cubic feet (tcf), or 2.6% below the five-year average of 2.374 tcf for this time of year.

 Data provider Refinitiv said gas output in the Lower 48 U.S. states averaged 91.3 billion cubic feet per day (bcfd) so far in June, up from 91.0 bcfd in May but still well below the monthly record high of 95.4 bcfd in November 2019.